CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Testing/General_Concepts/failureFaultError.md

 -

-###Fault
+### Fault

 Also called 'bug'

-An incorrect piece of code, in other words, a fault is related to the code and is a necessary but not sufficient condition for the occurance of a failure
+An incorrect piece of code, in other words, a fault is related to the code and is a necessary but not sufficient condition for the occurrence of a failure

 -

-###Error
+### Error

 An error is the cause of a fault